-Example: An individual becomes a candidate on November 15, 2023.
+Example: An individual became a candidate on November 15, 2023.
 The candidate would be required to file a Candidate Report with the Senate by December 15, 2023, as long as that date is 30 or more days before a primary or general election in which the individual is a candidate.
 The candidate is required to file another Candidate Report by May 15th in each succeeding year in which the individual remains a candidate.

-Example: An individual becomes a candidate on January 1, 2024.
-The candidate would be required to file a Candidate Report by May 15, 2024, as long as that date is 30 or more days before a primary or general election in which the individual is candidate.
+Example: An individual became a candidate on January 1, 2024.
+The candidate is required to file a Candidate Report by May 15, 2024, as long as that date is 30 or more days before a primary or general election in which the individual is candidate.

 Example: An individual became a candidate on January 1, 2024.
 The candidate's primary election is on June 4, 2024.
 The candidate is required to file a Candidate Report no later than May 6, 2024.
-(30 days before the primary election is May 4, 2024.
-Since May 4th is a Saturday, the filing deadline is May 6, 2024).
+Although 30 days before the primary election is May 4, 2024, May 4th is a Saturday and the filing deadline shifts to the next business day, May 6, 2024).